OneDrive Folder Redirection: What You Should Know

 Does this ensure that users have ready access to more of their endpoint data from alternate devices and mobile devices?
 Absolutely yes!

 Does it ensure that their endpoint data is now safer because it is “backed up” in OneDrive?
 Well, not entirely.

 Backup and Sync, Is Sync really Backup?

 A sync solution is designed to ensure that data is replicated to a central repository as quickly as changes are made to it at the source.
 And this same data is, in turn, replicated immediately to other devices the user (or his/her collaborators) may be using.
 Sync is a productivity enhancer

 A backup is designed to keep a copy of your data safe.
 While on the surface, both sync and backup make secondary copies of your data – they are very different in how they operate and how they are used by customers.

 To illustrate, imagine that an unfavorable change occurs on an endpoint; something like a malware attack or ransomware.
 In such a case, the damage caused to the data on the endpoint is immediately replicated by the sync software to the cloud repository, which in turn transmits that damage to alternate devices the end-user owns (or worse his/her collaborators as well).
 It is true that OneDrive preserves older versions of files even if the latest copies are infected/deleted by Ransomware.
-But recovery is painful and involves hours of laborious work, including going through each file in the OneDrive console to view and retrieve previous versions.
-Backup software, however, is designed to restore data back from a previous “safe” point in time and you can choose to bring back an entire folder, drive, or system in a single, hassle-free step.
+Backup software is designed to restore data back from a previous “safe” point in time and you can choose to bring back an entire folder, drive, or system in a single, hassle-free step.